 Couldn’t find your answers under our FAQ section?

-Please direct any queries to our Professional Programmes Office and a member of the administrative team will be happy to assist you.
+Please direct any queries to administrative team will be happy to assist you.